evanx/component-validator/README.md

    )
 );
 ```
-However generally speaking this is a rather dangerous transform.
-Therefore class must be implemented such that any references to the declared state props names, are strictly intended for `this.`
+Generally speaking, this is a rather dangerous transform.
+Therefore the class must be implemented such that all references to the declared state props names, are strictly intended for `this.`

 Our component class can then be coded as follows:
 ```javascript